-ge version 1 and sion 2 credit unions page 4 of CQ Risk adjusted capital ratio A risk adjusted capital ratio is a requirement for larger version 1 credit unions and version 2 credit unions under CREDS.
-CREDS 5.3.15R states "A version 1 credit union with total assets of more than £10 million or a total number of members of more than 10,000, or both, must maintain at all times a risk-adjusted capital to total assets ratio of at least 8%" 9A Total capital This figure is the same as the figure that appears at 5E .
+ge version 1 and ion 2 credit unions page 4 of CQ Risk adjusted capital ratio A risk adjusted capital ratio is a requirement for larger version 1 credit unions and version 2 credit unions under CREDS.
+CREDS 5.3.15R states "A version 1 credit union with total assets of more than £10 million or a total number of members of more than 10,000, or both, must maintain at all times a risk-adjusted capital to total assets ratio of at least 8%" 9A Total capital This figure is the same as the figure that appears at 5E of CQ or, where your credit union has revaluation reserves or deferred share reserves, it is defined as adjusted capital at 20C on the supplementary analysis of the CQ.

+9B

-9B Net provisions or 1% of Capital should be risk-adjusted for version 2 credit unions and large version 1 credit unions (CREDS 5.4.1R and CREDS 5.3.15R).
-The total assets - whichever maximum net figure for provisions that may be included in calculating is the lower risk-adjusted capital is 1% of total assets (CREDS 5.4.2R).
+Capital should be risk-adjusted for version 2 credit unions and large version 1 credit unions (CREDS 5.4.1R and CREDS 5.3.15R).
+The maximum net figure for provisions that may be included in calculating risk-adjusted capital is 1% of total assets (CREDS 5.4.2R).

 Net provisions are those provisions your credit union has made minus minimum specific provisions.
+In other words:

+Provision

+minus

-In other words: Provision minus 100% of net liabilities on loans which are 12 months or more in arrears minus 35% of net liabilities on loans 3-12 months in arrears = Net provisions This figure is calculated by using the following calculation: Arrears Analysis Number Net Liabilities 3 months to 12 months A £ Over 12 months B £
+100% of net liabilities on loans which are 12 months or more in arrears minus

+35% of net liabilities on loans 3-12 months in arrears

+Net provisions

+This figure is calculated by using the following calculation:

+Arrears Analysis